The Naloxone Program

 What is naloxone?

-Naloxone is a medication which is used to temporarily reverse the effects of an overdose of opioid drugs.
-There is no other use for naloxone.
+Naloxone is a medication which is used to temporarily reverse the effects of an overdose of an opioid drugs.

 Naloxone temporarily blocks opioids from binding to the receptors in the brain and body, thereby restoring breathing and preventing brain damage and death.
 In Grey-Bruce, naloxone will be given by means of an injection into the arm or thigh muscle or by a nasal spray.
 A second dose of naloxone may be necessary within three to five minutes if the overdose is not reversed within that time frame.
 During an overdose, other life-saving measures are also very important, such as performing basic life support and calling 911.
 Emergency medical care is critical as the effects of the naloxone wear off in about 30 to 90 minutes and overdose symptoms may return.

 How will naloxone get to the people who need it?